Homological mirror symmetry for the quartic surface: Introduction

+The function $\psi$ which occurs in the theorem is unknown at present (or rather, it is not known to agree with the standard ``mirror map'' obtained from the Picard-Fuchs equation for $Z_q^*$, see \cite{nagura-sugiyama95} or the more recent \cite{hartmann11}).
+Nevertheless, certain consequences can already be drawn from the result as given.
+Let $Aut(X_0)$ be the group of symplectic automorphisms.
+This admits a natural central extension, the graded symplectic automorphism group \cite{seidel99}

+Let $\mathcal{M}^*$ be the classifying space (or moduli stack, depending on the reader's preference) for smooth $K3$ surfaces equipped with an ample cohomology class $A$ whose square is $A \cdot A = 4$, and with a choice of nonzero holomorphic two-form.
+By applying Moser's theorem, one sees that $\mathcal{M}^*$ carries a fibre bundle with structure group $Aut(X_0)$, and the presence of the holomorphic two-forms on the fibres provides a natural lift of this to $\widetilde{Aut}(X_0)$.
+In particular, there is an associated parallel transport map

+On the other hand, graded symplectic automorphisms act on the Fukaya category.
+Denote by $Aut(D^\pi Fuk(X_0)/\Lambda_\Q)$ the group of isomorphism classes of exact (with respect to the triangulated structure) $\Lambda_\Q$-linear autoequivalences.
+We use the same notation on the other side of mirror symmetry.
+Then, the outcome is a map

+(If one is willing to divide the autoequivalence groups by the subgroups of even degree shifts, one can drop the adjective ``graded'' and define such a map on $\pi_0(\Aut(X_0))$ itself).
+Finally, combining \eqref{eq:mono-1} and \eqref{eq:mono-2} yields a homomorphism

-This had been postulated by several people, starting with Kontsevich himself.
-Interestingly, even though both $\mathcal{M}^*$ and $D^bCoh(Z_q^*)$ are objects from algebraic geometry, there seems to be no definition of the map which avoids symplectic geometry and mirror symmetry.
-Previous work on Dehn twists \cite{seidel-thomas99} shows that \eqref{eq:alg-monodromy} is highly nontrivial, but the exact kernel and cokernel remain unknown.
+This is interesting because the objects on both sides are algebro-geometric, but the construction itself necessarily seems to go through symplectic geometry and mirror symmetry.
+The existence of \eqref{eq:alg-monodromy} had been postulated by several people, starting with Kontsevich himself, and motivated a large amount of work on autoequivalences of derived categories, see e.g.\ \cite{seidel-thomas99, horja99, aspinwall01,hosono04}; however, the kernel and cokernel of that map remain unknown.
 Another direct implication of Theorem \ref{th:main} is the equality of certain simpler invariants, such as the Grothendieck groups